 In Himeji, Japan, there is a cafe that’s entirely devoted to black cats where visitors can pet them during their visit.

 In Ancient Egypt, all cats were considered sacred, so they were worshipped.
 This includes black cats!

 Why We Love National Black Cat Appreciation Day

-While there are many negative superstitions associated with black cats, there are plenty of positive tales for black cats.
-In fact, many cultures revere black cats, and consider them good luck.
-Scottish lore said you would receive good tidings if a black cat came to your house.
-Fishermen often kept black cats on theirboats, believing them to bring good luck.
-Japanese women believe that owning a black cat brings romantic good fortune.
+Luckily, many cultures cherish black cats.
+In Scottish lore, good tidings would follow if a black cat came to your house.
+Fishermen often kept black cats on their boats, believing them to bring good luck.

-Black cats are not just any old cat.
-They have yellow eyes, and their hair can gray with age or rust in the sun.
-Studies have found that the cat's black hair can help their immune system, as the genetic mutation that causes the color makes the cat less likely to contract feline immunodeficiency virus.
+Their eyes are yellow and their hair can gray with age.
+Some scientific research reveals that a black cat's hair can help their immune system because the genetic mutation for hair color makes the cat less likely to contract feline immunodeficiency virus.

 Black pants?
 Black top?
 Homemade or store-bought black ears?
 Then you, my friend, have got yourself a Halloween costume.
-You can kick it up a notch by drawing on a nose and whiskers, or making a tail.
-Black cat costumes are good for those last-minute, need something towear situations, and yet look put together and fun!
+You can kick it up a notch by drawing on a nose, whiskers, and a tail.
+Black cat costumes are good for those last-minute, need-something-to-wear situations that can pull any masquerade look together.